JanuaryLabs/sdk-it/docs/angular.md

 This integration builds on Angular's [`resource`](https://angular.dev/guide/signals/resource) function for fetching data and simple wrapper for submitting data to the server.

+> ![IMPORTANT]
+> When generating the client SDK within your Angular project or workspace, ensure you include the `--useTsExtension=false` flag.

 ---

 Copy the following code into your project.